 The Population Studies and Training Center (PSTC) at Brown University, formally established in 1965, is an internationally respected demography research and training center offering an outstanding interdisciplinary graduate training program and fostering a stimulating environment for population-related research and education.

-PSTC supports population-related research by providing state-of-the-art facilities and research support to PSTC associates; maintaining a forum for interdisciplinary exchange on population-related issues (through events); offering a high-quality interdisciplinary graduate training program; facilitating the recruitment and development of population-related faculty at Brown; and developing cross-unit collaborations on campus and with institutional partners around the world.
+The PSTC provides state-of-the-art facilities and research support and maintains a rich forum for interdisciplinary exchange on population-related issues (through events).
+The Center facilitates the recruitment and development of population-related faculty at Brown and helps develop cross-unit collaborations on campus and with institutional partners around the world.

-Research at the PSTC is innovative and interdisciplinary, and is characterized by its focus on social issues rather than specific demographic outcomes.
-Reflecting PSTC's strong connection to three social science departments—Anthropology, Economics and Sociology—as well as our links to public health, political science, education and environmental studies, PSTC researchers focus on providing a better understanding of the social structures and systems underlying population structure and well-being.
-These foci provide a better context in which to consider and debate major social issues and policy.
-The nature and depth of these connections at the PSTC is evident in our signature research themes and faculty projects.
+Reflecting the PSTC's strong connection to three social science departments—Anthropology, Economics, and Sociology—as well as our links to Education, Environmental Studies, Political Science, and Public Health, PSTC researchers focus on developing a better understanding of the social structures and systems underlying population structure and well-being, providing a better context in which to consider and debate major social issues and policy.
+The nature and depth of these connections at the PSTC is evident in our signature research themes and interdisciplinary faculty projects.